 I cannot lie-leaving New York was more difficult than I expected.
 Having been on the road so long, the distinct memories of the city I love had softened.
 Had we gone from Las Vegas straight to Sydney-somehow it would have been easier-my memories wouldn’t have the same crispness they do now.
 I know the tincture of time will soften their edges again soon, but at this moment-as I write from an LA hotel room and look into the future of a life down under the planet-the memories of the town that gave me more than my heart can hold are sharp enough to poke me in the ribs every time I move too quickly.

 Our recent time in New York was surreal, lovely, rushed, harried, frustrating, wonderful and other adjectives as well.
-Each day I felt I experienced a new emotion and its complete opposite at the same time.
+Each day I experienced a new emotion and its complete opposite at the same time.

 I can’t believe we’re leaving, I can’t wait to go.

 I can’t have coffee with one more person, I want to have coffee with as many people as possible.

 I can’t go to shake shack one more time, I need to go to shake shack one more time.